shawngiese/stellar-conquest/readme.txt

 START
 Typically takes about 3 minutes to run on a modern PC.

 Attempting to simulate the board game Stellar Conquest.
 It has always proven hard to audit the game progress so hoping this also helps understand new techniques to track the game state.
+Also, generate a state log that can feed an AI for it to write short stories taking place in the game universe.

 RUN
 Execute either the following and see the logs as they are generated